Regional and National Capacity Building Programs

-The DeVos Institute has recently led Capacity Building Intensives in:
+The DeVos Institute is currently leading Capacity Building Intensives in:

-The DeVos Institute has previously offered Capacity Building Intensives in Miami, Grand Rapids, New York City, Oregon, and Orlando, as well as in Croatia, Vietnam, Trinidad & Tobago, and in East London and Birmingham, England.
+The DeVos Institute has previously offered Capacity Building Intensives in Boston, Chicago, Dallas, Detroit, Grand Rapids, Greater San Jose, Los Angeles, Miami, New York City, Oregon, Orlando, and San Francisco as well as in Croatia, Vietnam, Trinidad & Tobago, and throughout England.

 The DeVos Institute also led a six-year partnership with the Ford Foundation to provide intensive support to 27 organizations across the United States.
 These include four Native American communities, national service provider networks, and a wide array of community-based organizations working at the intersection of social justice and artistic practice.